 Breaking down your annual support into monthly or quarterly payments lets you give on a schedule that’s convenient for you.
 Supporter benefits are calculated based upon your total giving for the season.
 To schedule a monthly or quarterly gift, click the button below and or call 215.419.5338.

+You may be able to double your gift to Philadelphia Ballet through a matching gift!
 Many companies match gifts made by their employees to non-profit organizations.
 Some companies also match gifts made by spouses, board members, and retired personnel.
 Please contact your human resources department to determine if your gift qualifies.
-You may be able to double your gift to Philadelphia Ballet!
 For more information, please contact the Development Department at 215.419.5338 or at [email protected].

 The following organizations currently support Philadelphia Ballet through their matching gift programs:

 As of June 31ˢᵗ, 2021

 By including the Philadelphia Ballet in your will or estate plans, you can make a more significant, lasting impact with the Philadelphia Ballet, while complementing your personal financial planning.
 Planned gifts can result in more favorable tax benefits and lifelong income for you and your family.

 There are many ways to give!
 Philadelphia Ballet is always open to in-kind support, such as printing, office supplies, food and beverage, and more.
 For more information, contact Amanda Rossi, Development Operations Coordinator, at [email protected] or at 215.419.5338.